NCAR/esds/posts/2022/esds-fall-event.md

 **Day 2 (Friday, November 11th):**

 - Hackathon opening
-- Hackathon and focused group discussions (UCAR/NCAR only)
+- Hackathon and focused group discussions

 Stay tuned for additional details as we get closer to the event!